In this article

 Works everywhere

-No company can shut down and take your data with them.
+No company can shut down and take it with them.
 No API changes.
 No “we’re pivoting to AI and your planner is now a chatbot.”
-Your Google Sheet lives in your Google Drive.
-Forever.
+The file lives on your device and in your inbox.
+Yours forever, any device, print what you want.

 What Makes a Planner “ADHD-Friendly”

-Not every Google Sheets template qualifies.
-Most are just regular planners in a spreadsheet.
+Not every planner qualifies.
+Most are just a generic grid with a new cover.
 An ADHD-friendly planner needs:

 Energy-based sorting — Organizing by priority doesn’t work for ADHD brains.
 You need to sort by energy: “What can I do right now given how I feel?”
 Not “What’s theoretically most important?”